uthmans/bootstrap/site/content/docs/5.0/migration.md

 ### JavaScript

 - Data attributes for all JavaScript plugins are now namespaced to help distinguish Bootstrap functionality from third parties and your own code.
 For example, we use `data-bs-toggle` instead of `data-toggle`.
-- Moved from Popper.js v1 to Popper.js v2
+- Moved from Popper.js v1 to Popper.js v2:
   - Removed `offset` option from our Tooltip/Popover and Dropdown plugins; this can still be achieved using the `popperConfig` parameter.
+  - The `fallbackPlacement` option has become `fallbackPlacements`.

 ### Sass